pranavpr/cardinfo.github.io/_posts/2019-04-18-amazon-pay-icici-bank-credit-card-review.md

 ### Verdict

 5% cash-back on Amazon and 1% elsewhere is really a good offer and no other card in this segment provides equivalent benefits.
+This is the sole reason that this card features in my list of [best credit cards in India for 2019](/best-credit-cards-of-2019-in-india/).
 The simple and seamless integration of rewards with Amazon Pay is another highlight.
 If you are invited for this card, don't give a second thought and go for it.

 {% include star-rating.html rating=3.5 rewards=4.5 fees=5 features=1 %}